A paired samples t-test examines if 2 variables

 We can now test the normality assumption by running

 on our newly created difference scores.
-Since we discussed both tests in separate tutorials, we'll limit ourselves to the syntax below.
+Since we discussed such tests in separate tutorials, we'll limit ourselves to the syntax below.

 EXAMINE VARIABLES=dif_1_2 dif_1_3 dif_2_3